platform-mesh/samples-opendesk-ocm-k8s-toolkit/README.md

-# SAP Repository Template

-Default templates for SAP open source repositories, including LICENSE, .reuse/dep5, Code of Conduct, etc...
-All repositories on github.com/SAP will be created based on this template.

-## To-Do

-In case you are the maintainer of a new SAP open source project, these are the steps to do with the template files:

-- Check if the default license (Apache 2.0) also applies to your project.
-A license change should only be required in exceptional cases.
-If this is the case, please change the [license file](LICENSE).
-- Enter the correct metadata for the REUSE tool.
-See our [wiki page](https://wiki.one.int.sap/wiki/display/ospodocs/Using+the+Reuse+Tool+of+FSFE+for+Copyright+and+License+Information) for details how to do it.
-You can find an initial .reuse/dep5 file to build on.
-Please replace the parts inside the single angle quotation marks < > by the specific information for your repository and be sure to run the REUSE tool to validate that the metadata is correct.
-- Adjust the contribution guidelines (e.g. add coding style guidelines, pull request checklists, different license if needed etc.)
-- Add information about your project to this README (name, description, requirements etc).
-Especially take care for the <your-project> placeholders - those ones need to be replaced with your project name.
-See the sections below the horizontal line and [our guidelines on our wiki page](https://wiki.one.int.sap/wiki/pages/viewpage.action?pageId=3564976048#GuidelinesforGitHubHealthfiles(Readme,Contributing,CodeofConduct)-Readme.md) what is required and recommended.
-- Remove all content in this README above and including the horizontal line ;)

-***

 # OpenDesk OCM K8s Toolkit PoC

 ## About this project

 This repository contains a Proof of Concept (PoC) implementation of [OpenDesk](https://www.opendesk.eu), a comprehensive digital workplace platform built on cloud-native technologies.
-The project demonstrates the deployment and management of a complete office suite including collaboration tools, communication platforms, file sharing, and project management applications using modern GitOps practices with OCM components and KRO resource orchestration.
+The project demonstrates the deployment and management of a complete office suite including collaboration tools, communication platforms, file sharing, and project management applications using modern GitOps practices with [OCM Kubernetes Controller Toolkit](https://github.com/open-component-model/open-component-model/tree/main/kubernetes/controller) and [KRO](https://kro.run/) resource orchestration.

-The platform includes core applications such as Nextcloud, Element/Matrix, OpenProject, Collabora, Jitsi, and XWiki, orchestrated through the Open Component Model (OCM) and deployed via Kubernetes Resource Orchestrator (KRO) with FluxCD as the underlying deployment engine.
+The platform includes core applications such as Nextcloud, Element/Matrix, OpenProject, Collabora, Jitsi, and XWiki, orchestrated through the [Open Component Model (OCM)](https://ocm.software/) and deployed via [Kubernetes Resource Orchestrator (KRO)]((https://kro.run/)) with [FluxCD](https://fluxcd.io/) as the underlying deployment engine.

 ## Deployment Instructions